0xsyr0/Awesome-Cybersecurity-Handbooks/README.md

 If you like the project, give it a :star: or share it on various platforms.
 My goal is to create and to gather resources for people to help them on their career.

 > [!NOTE]
 > As always, it is pretty hard to point out every source for different tools or payloads.
-If I used your payload anywhere in my notes and you wanted to be mentioned, feel free to reach out to me on [X](https://twitter.com/syr0_) and I will add you asap.
+If I used your payload anywhere in my notes and you wanted to be mentioned, feel free to reach out to me on [X](https://twitter.com/syr0_) — or preferably [Bluesky](https://bsky.app/profile/0xsyr0.bsky.social) — and I will add you asap.

 Thank you for reading.